configcat/docs/website/docs/glossary.md

 #### Product Lifecycle Manager

-A product lifecycle manager is in charge of overseeing the work of the project team and making sure they complete each phase of a project's lifecycle on time.
+The role of a product lifecycle manager is to supervise the project team and ensure timely completion of each stage in the lifecycle of a project.

 #### [Progressive Delivery](https://configcat.com/blog/2022/01/14/progressive-delivery/)